2024 CONCACAF Girls' U-15 Championship

-The 2024 CONCACAF Girls' U-15 Championship is the fifth edition of this competition that takes place in Costa Rica, Trinidad and Tobago, and Aruba during August 2024 and will feature a record 34 member associations from CONCACAF.
+The 2024 CONCACAF Girls' U-15 Championship was the fifth edition of this competition that took place in Costa Rica, Trinidad and Tobago, and Aruba during August 2024 and featured a record 34 member associations from CONCACAF.
 It was won by the United States.

 Format

-33 CONCACAF member associations have entered the 2024 edition, which features a three-league system.
-Each league will include a group stage followed by a playoff stage to determine the champion.
-The allocation of teams to each league is based on the March 2024 CONCACAF Women’s U-17 Rankings and the final number of participants.
+33 CONCACAF member associations entered the 2024 edition, which featured a three-league system.
+Each league included a group stage followed by a playoff stage to determine the champion.
+The allocation of teams to each league was based on the March 2024 CONCACAF Women's U-17 Rankings and the final number of participants.